top of page

 HERE ARE SOME BASIC MEDICARE ADVANTAGE RULES

 • You have to be enrolled in both Medicare Part A & B and live in the service area of the Plan.
 Some Medicare beneficiaries believe they can drop Part B if they enroll in Medicare Advantage.
-That is not true, if you drop Part B while enrolled, you will immediately be kicked out of your Medicare Advantage plan.
+That is not true; if you drop Part B while enrolled, you will immediately be kicked out of your Medicare Advantage plan.

-• You must obtain a referral from your primary care physician before seeing a specialist on many HMO plans
+• You must obtain a referral from your primary care physician before seeing a specialist on many HMO plans.

 WHEN CAN YOU ENROLL IN A MEDICARE ADVANTAGE PLAN?

 The Annual Election Period in the fall is the most common time to change your Medicare Advantage plan.
-This period runs from October 15th – December 7th each fall.
+This period runs from October 15th to December 7th each fall.
 Changes made to your enrollment will take effect January 1.

-If you decide to leave a Medicare Advantage plan and return back to Original Medicare, you must notify your Medicare Advantage plan carrier.
+If you decide to leave a Medicare Advantage plan and return to Original Medicare, you must notify your Medicare Advantage plan carrier.
 Otherwise, Medicare will continue to show that you are enrolled in the Advantage plan instead of Medicare.

-Some people don’t realize this and join Medicare Advantage plans without the help of an agent.
+Some people don’t realize this and enroll in Medicare Advantage plans without an agent's help.
 Therefore, they don’t know about all of these rules.
-Sometimes they find themselves enrolled into a plan that their doctor doesn’t accept or that doesn’t include one of their medications.
-This happens most often in January after a person has used the Annual Election Period to join a Medicare Advantage plan.The Medicare Open Enrollment Period that runs from January 1st – March 31st each year.
+Sometimes they find themselves enrolled in a plan that their doctor doesn’t accept or that doesn’t include one of their medications.
+This happens most often in January after a person has used the Annual Election Period to join a Medicare Advantage plan.
+The Medicare Open Enrollment Period runs from January 1st to March 31st each year.
 During this time, you can disenroll from any Medicare Advantage plan and return to Original Medicare.
-You will be allowed to add a standalone Part D Prescription Drug Plan.
+You may add a standalone Part D Prescription Drug Plan.

-During the Medicare Advantage Open Enrollment Period you can also change from your current Medicare Advantage plan to a different Medicare Advantage plan.
+During the Medicare Advantage Open Enrollment Period, you can also change from your current Medicare Advantage plan to a different Medicare Advantage plan.
 Please be aware that you can only use this period once per calendar year.

 The intent of our lawmakers in creating these plans was to give you options in accessing your Medicare benefits.
 Listed below are some of the reasons why people might choose a Medicare Advantage plan: